The District Attorney Serves the 7th Judicial District.

 The District Attorney is An Elected Position.

-The District Attorney is elected every four years and is term-limited to two terms, for a total of eight (8) years.
+The District Attorney is elected every four (4) years and is term-limited to two terms for eight (8) years.
 Voters in all six counties of the Seventh Judicial District may vote for the District Attorney.

 The District Attorney is Funded By the Counties.